zhc940702/CGATCPred/README.md

 SMCom: The integrated similarity matrix of chemicals.

-The above five matrices are all collected from the file "Chemical_chemical.links.detailed.v5.0.tsv.gz" in STITCH database.
+The above five matrices you can collect from the file "Chemical_chemical.links.detailed.v5.0.tsv.gz" in STITCH database.

 SMcp: The results of the online program (SIMCOMP).
 SIMCOMP is used to determine the maximal common substructure of two drugs and calculate the score based on the sizes of the common substructure and two drugs.

 SMsub: The results of the online program (SUBCOMP).
 SUBCOMP is used to determine exactly matching substructures or superstructures, thereby evaluating the similarity score.

-Drug_ATC_label: The compound-ATC code adjacency matrix, each row corresponds to multiple ATC code labels of a compound.
+Drug_ATC_label: The compound-ATC code adjacency matrix, each row of the matrix corresponds to multiple ATC code labels of a compound.

-# How to training and testing our model (example)
+# Train and test folds
 python cross_validation.py --rawdata_dir /Your path --model_dir /Your path --num_epochs Your number --batch_size Your number

 rawdata_dir: All input data should be placed in the folder of this path.
 (The data folder we uploaded contains all the required data.)